microsoft/debug-adapter-protocol/specification.md

 interface RunInTerminalResponse extends Response {
   body: {
     /**
      * The process ID.
+The value should be less than or equal to 2147483647 (2^31 - 1).
      */
     processId?: number;

     /**
      * The process ID of the terminal shell.
+The value should be less than or equal to 2147483647 (2^31 - 1).
      */
     shellProcessId?: number;
   };